Nokia 215

-The Nokia 215 is a Nokia-branded dual-band GSM feature phone by Microsoft Mobile.
-The phone is available in black, white, and bright green.
+The Nokia 215 and Nokia 215 Dual SIM are Nokia-branded dual-band GSM feature phones by Microsoft Mobile.
+The phones were released in the first quarter of 2015, in Africa, Asia, and Europe.
+They are available in black, white, and bright green.

 Specifications

 The Nokia 215 has a VGA camera, speakerphone, multimedia playback, MMS messaging, web browser and e-mail client.
-It also has pre-loaded Facebook and Twitter apps, as well as the Opera Mini web browser, and also features Microsoft services such as built in Bing and MSN Weather.
+It also has pre-loaded Facebook and Twitter apps, as well as the Opera Mini web browser, and also features Microsoft services, such as built in Bing Search and MSN Weather.

 The phone can download other apps and games using the pre-installed mobile apps store.

-Battery talk time is up to 20 hours and standby time is 29 days.
-Its dimensions are 116 x 50 x 12.9 mm, and it uses 2G network infrastructure, and is activated through a mini-SIM.
+The Nokia 215 can offer a battery talk time of up to 20 hours and a standby time of up to 29 days.
+On the other hand, the Nokia 215 Dual SIM offers up to 20 hours of talk time and up to 21 days of standby time.
+Its dimensions are 116 x 50 x 12.9 mm, it uses 2G network infrastructure, and is activated through a mini-SIM.
 The phone allows up to 1000 contacts to be stored in its address book.

-The Nokia 215 was released to consumers in the first quarter of 2015 in the Middle East, Africa, Asia, and Europe.